PenguinJunk/PenguinJunk.github.io/_posts/2024-04-24-IIPP0005-Weeknotes-1-Making-a-Start.md

 ![Mentions of climate-related terms in UK Parliamentary debates)](/assets/img/climate-change-parliamentary-mentions.png){: .right w="400"}

 My last few assignments have helped me explore these ideas a little.
 Each assignment was a rush and felt very naive, but I will link them once they've been marked.
 In the autumn term, I looked at the [UK AI Safety Summit](https://github.com/PenguinJunk/mpa-assignments/blob/main/The_UK_AI_Safety_Summit_and_the_Policy_Entrepreneurs_Exploiting_its_Windows_of_Opportunity.pdf) to try to explore how this followed, and would impact, UK AI safety policy.
 This term, I looked at parliamentary mentions of various terms (and attempted to perform a topic and frame analysis of the debates the terms were mentioned in).
 Both "climate change" and "artificial intelligence" are very spiky, suddenly errupting before subsiding.
 Probably this is not a surprise, but it hints at hype bubbles, which burst.
-Interstingly, "tobbacco" has no such pattern.
+Interstingly, "tobacco" has no such pattern.

 In another assignment, I considered how citizen participatory approaches to design could help close the science-policy gap.
 My framework was a triangle: citizen-science-policy (CSP).
 However, whilst writing this piece I understood (mostly from what I was reading, I take little credit) how much certain types of knowledge are revered over others, and how damaging this is.
 The effect of this was less of a shock to my sense of identity as a scientist, but as a "finding of words" to describe the unease I've been feeling for a long time (which partly drove me back into education).